Horpeyemi007/Kubernetes-Learns/Learn-day-8/README.md

 According to the kubernetes documentation - A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
-This is another way of saying that a replicaSet is a way of ensuring or guaranteeing that that a specific number of Pods is running.
+This is another way of saying that a replicaSet is a way of ensuring or guaranteeing that a specific number of Pods is running.

 To define a replicaSet, a selector field on how to identify a particular Pods to acquire is always specified.
 Also All Pods acquired by a ReplicaSet have their owning ReplicaSet’s identifying information within their ownerReferences field.